michael-milette/moodle-filter_filtercodes/README.md

 ### I am a Moodle theme developer.
 How do I add support for Moodle filters, including this FilterCodes plugin, to my theme?

+#### For themes based on **bootstrapbase**

-Just add the following code to renderer code section of your theme.
+Add the following code to core_renderer code section of your theme.
 Be sure to replace "themename" with the name of the theme's directory.
-Your theme may even already have such a class (they often do):
+Note: Your theme may even already have such a class (they often do):

     class theme_themename_core_renderer extends theme_bootstrapbase_core_renderer {
         /**